mofasass/widget-core-library/tutorials/2 - Development.md

 - Select the certificate from `project-folder\node_modules\webpack-dev-server\ssl\server.crt`

 This process needs to be done only once per machine.
+ - To open the widget inside the Sportsbook while in development configure a new widget in the `widgetSettings` to point to to `https://localhost:8080/` or `https://<your-local-ip>:8080`.
+The Sportsbook requires the widgets to run in HTTPS mode, so in order to see the widget inside the Sportsbook it is required to trust the self-signed certificate that the development server uses.
+See next section for more information.

 ### Project file structure